maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

 Once the install is finished, it can be imported into `auth.service.ts` and used to created a hashed password for us to use in creating a new user.
 When calling the actual hash method, we need to supply it with the password and a number pertaining to the number of [salt rounds](https://en.wikipedia.org/wiki/Salt_(cryptography)) used to hash the password.
 This number is a cost factor that is indicative of the amount of time needed to generate or calculate a hash (higher salt rounds equals harder difficulty).
-Using 10 results in a decently hard encryption to calculate and crack.
+Using 10 results in a hard encryption to both calculate and crack.

 <br>